connorjburton/dvla-search/README.md

 $client = new Vehicle('API KEY HERE');
 $vehicle = $client->get($plate);

-//$vehicle->error will be set if the number plate isn't attached to a vehicle if(!isset($vehicle->error)) {
+// $vehicle->error will be set if the number plate isn't attached to a vehicle if(!isset($vehicle->error)) {
   var_dump($vehicle);
 } else {